vorpalnet/blade/INSTALLING.md

 ```bash
 sudo restorecon -Rv /opt/oracle/domains/<domain>   # and the nmdomain
 ```

+**A managed server boots into `ADMIN` mode instead of `RUNNING`.** WebLogic parks a server in `ADMIN` when an application fails to deploy at startup (`BEA-149259`).
+The usual cause is the same web app deployed **twice** to one target — for example a whole-tier EAR *and* its constituent loose WARs both on the engine cluster, which collides on every context root.
+Deploy either the tier EAR or the loose WARs to a given target, never both.

+**A boot service dies with `trustAnchors parameter must be non-empty`.** The boot-time WLST client loaded an *empty* Node Manager trust store.
+Two causes: the unit is running as a user that cannot read the owner-only `nm-trust.p12`, or the passphrase in that host's `.blade-nm.env` no longer opens it after a cert rotation.
+Run the boot service as the install user, and re-run "Create & start Node Manager" to re-push the current passphrase to every host (§8).

 **A full deploy fails partway with `OutOfMemoryError: Metaspace`.** The OCCAS dev default `MaxMetaspaceSize` is too small for the admin EAR.
 BLADE sets it to `2g`;